 In North Dakota, about 53,831 people have Medigap policies.
 Among those enrolled in Fee-for-Service Medicare, 48% have opted for Medigap plans.
 Medigap policies come standardized with 10 letter plans from A through N.

-Medigap plans do not have provider networks.
+Medigap plans don’t have provider networks.
 Additionally, states require insurance companies to sell only standardized policies.
 Plan members can use their insurance at any doctor or hospital that accepts Medicare.

 In North Dakota, Medigap Plan F has 44,183 enrollees.
 Plan F remains popular and offers comprehensive coverage that pays for 100% of Part B excess charges.
 Unfortunately, only Medicare beneficiaries eligible before January 1, 2020, can enroll in Plan F.